spectrum048k/github-templates/README.md

 - Replace `spectrum048k/github-templates` with your repo name if different.
 - Adjust input values as needed for your project.
 - Make sure required secrets are set in your repository settings.

+## Federated Credentials

+These actions are designed to work with Azure federated credentials, allowing secure authentication without passing secrets.
+You should configure your Azure environment to use OIDC (OpenID Connect) federation with GitHub Actions.
+This enables the workflow to authenticate using the provided ARM_CLIENT_ID, ARM_TENANT_ID, and ARM_SUBSCRIPTION_ID, without needing ARM_CLIENT_SECRET.

+Refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation) for setup instructions.

 ## Contributing